 © 2012, Merri Rudd, All Rights Reserved

 In August we added an unexpected member to our family—a baby roadrunner (New Mexico’s state bird) that Mark named Spike.
 He hopped down one day while I was feeding our baby turtle a burger ball.
 I fed Spike a burger ball and the next day he followed me around the yard, sat on the hammock with me, poked his head through a slat in our fence and acted like I was his mom.
 I tried to teach him to hunt worms in the compost pile and caught a grasshopper for him.
 We think his parents kicked him out of the nest a bit too soon.
+[Note: Spike turned out to be female, which we discovered months later when she barked for a mate.]
 Hawks Aloft, Inc., our local raptor rescue group, advised us to feed Spike mice instead of burger balls and sold us a bag of frozen mice.
 Spike is very personable and photogenic, even wandering into our living room on occasion:

 © 2012, Merri Rudd, All Rights Reserved

 Mark posted a great blog entry about Spike, complete with a photo slideshow and some videos at:

 This year I turned 58 and my mom turned 85, so Mark and I headed to Memphis in September to celebrate both birthdays.
 We spent a lot of time eating, laughing and hanging out.
 At the end of September Susan and Paul visited NM and Colorado.
 Quite fabulous to see Susan twice in our 40th year of friendship!
 We hiked and ate and visited.
 They got to meet Spike before heading up to Telluride for a family reunion.